Death Penalty Sought For Bergen County Native Accused Of Killing Friend's Baby, Abusing Twin

 She'd been close to completing her PhD, according to her attorney.
 Her LinkedIn, which has been removed, showed that she was a grad student at the University of California-San Diego.
 Redditors say that she was a Cyclebar instructor in the San Diego area.

-The NY Post reports that Virzi's father is Peter J Virzi, a cardiologist at Mount Sinai in New York City.
+The NY Post reports that Virzi's father is Peter J Virzi, an esteemed cardiologist at Mount Sinai in New York City.